KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro-3/index.md

 ---
-title: Installing NetHunter On the TicWatch Pro 3
+title: Installing NetHunter on the TicWatch Pro 3
 description:
 icon:
 weight: